AdobeDocs/commerce-admin.en/help/getting-started/adobe-ims-config.md

 ### Step 4: Configure Adobe Commerce users in the Adobe Admin Console

 After successfully enabling this feature, you can transition other Adobe Commerce user accounts to Adobe IMS accounts.
-Adobe Commerce users must belong to at least one Adobe organization to log in using an Adobe ID.
+Adobe Commerce users must belong to the configured Adobe organization to log in using an Adobe ID.

 1. In the Admin Console, navigate to **[!UICONTROL Users]**  > **[!UICONTROL Users]**.
 1. Click **[!UICONTROL Add User]**.